- Between 15-35% of U.S. teens have chronic pain

 - They are told: they are “seeking attention,” “faking,” or “crazy”… the teen begins to believe this, but still suffers from pain.

-CHYP provides educational resources, exposure to creative healing experiences, and social support – while using the online platform to reduce common healthcare barriers like cost, location, SES, and more.
+Creative Healing for Youth in Pain (CHYP) provides educational resources, exposure to creative healing experiences, and social support – while using the online platform to reduce common healthcare barriers like cost, location, SES, and more.

 CHYP is a 501(c)3 nonprofit, founded by international pediatric pain expert, Dr. Lonnie Zeltzer.